Artisan wood fired ovens on your decking

 Distant memories of ski holidays in the Dolomites began to come back to him and he remembered not being able to get enough of the delicate thin crust Neapolitan style pizza that was produced from the wood fired mountain ovens.

-So he built a wood fired oven and mounted it in a vintage horse trailer that he found on E Bay.
+Jack built a wood fired oven and mounted it in a vintage horse trailer that he found on E Bay.
 The oven was capable of temperatures of 900’F and pizzas were cooking in 90 seconds.
 This was exciting!
-Trail and error produced a pizza dough that is crispy yet melts in the mouth and almost any combination of ingredients tasted so much better than the pizza chain offerings
+Trial and error produced a pizza dough that is crispy yet melts in the mouth.
+With almost any combination of ingredients tasted so much better than the pizza chain offerings.

 The trailer went to a few events and became a fascinating centre of attraction.
 After all, who doesn’t like to stare at a fire?

-Couples planning their wedding reception saw the potential of having wood fired pizza at their wedding as a much better alternative to the hog roast as it was perfect for vegetarians.
+Couples planning their wedding reception saw the potential of having wood fired pizza at their wedding.
+This is a much better alternative to the hog roast as it was perfect for vegetarians.

 But the winter months went very quiet for pizza and Jack was forced to take up alternative work with his cousin Karl who ran a landscape gardening business.
 Working outside in the sub zero temperatures of December 2010 did little to dampen the enthusiasm for all things wood fired, and during the evenings over a glasses of red wine, plans were drawn up for a wood fired oven that would become a ‘must have’ for anyone who loves cooking in the garden.

-Karl’s experience in landscape gardening and decking, along with Jacks wood fired obsession, meant that the pair could now offer a full design service for garden kitchens which would include seating areas, fire pits, BBQ’s, water features and lighting.
-These areas would become natural extensions of the home and create a focal point for friends and family, where the cook would most likely take centre stage.
+Karl’s experience in landscape gardening and decking, along with Jacks wood fired obsession, meant that the pair could now offer a full design service for garden kitchens.
+These include seating areas, fire pits, BBQ’s, water features and lighting.
+These areas become natural extensions of the home and create a focal point for the garden.
+The cook needs a centre stage to showcase their skills.
 Pizza parties where friends are invited to top their own pizzas are the new way to have fun.

 This is a party that is democratic and social.
 Friends sharing food from a wood fire.
 Its elemental!